Get your free and exclusive +30-page Authentication Analytics Whitepaper

 What is the GA4 Login Event?#

-The login event is a recommended event in GA4 that fires when a user successfully signs in.
-It accepts a method parameter (e.g. "Google," "password," "passkey") to identify the authentication type.
-While GA4 provides this standard event, most teams implement additional custom events (login_started, login_failed) to build complete sign-in funnels.
+The login event is a recommended event in GA4 that fires when a user signs in successfully.
+It accepts a method parameter (e.g. "Google", "password", "passkey").
+Most teams add custom events (login_started, login_failed) to build complete sign-in funnels.

 How do I track Login Events in GA4?#

-Push events to the dataLayer via Google Tag Manager or fire them directly with gtag.js.
-For a complete funnel, implement three events: login_started (when the user initiates auth), login (on success) and login_failed (on error).
-Include parameters like method, error_code and is_checkout for segmentation.
+Push events to the dataLayer via GTM or fire directly with gtag.js.
+Implement three events: login_started (user initiates auth), login (success) and login_failed (error).
+Include parameters like method, error_code and is_checkout.

 Why aren't my GA4 Login Events showing up?#